“Ethereum for $ 10 thousand? Is quite real”. Why altcoin has risen in price again :: RBC.Crypto

 Ethereum went on the offensive

-The range of $ 3.3-3.4 thousand, in which Ethereum was in August, was the last key resistance zone, says Karkhalev.
+The range of $ 3.3-3.4 thousand, in which Ethereum was in August, was the last key zone of resistance, says Karkhalev.
 After overcoming this zone, the altcoin actually went on the offensive to renew the historical maximum.
 At this stage, further movements will depend only on the mood of the market, Karkhalev said.
 According to him, if the market continues to grow, then at the end of September Ethereum will be close to updating its all-time high.

 “I doubt that we will see new highs in September.
 I think that both Bitcoin and Ethereum will set price records in November-December, ”the expert predicted.